 Meet our 2023 Jr. Chef - Serenity - Age 8

 Just a few days after she was born, sweet sassy, stubborn Serenity was diagnosed with NF1.
-Now, at four years old, she is the fourth generation of Adairs to be affected by neurofibromatosis.
+Now, at eight years old, she is the fourth generation of Adairs to be affected by neurofibromatosis.
 Like her mom, aunt Amber and Uncle Willie, her numerous café ’au lait marks were the first indication that she had NF1.
 Serenity’s first MRI came before one (1) year old at Children’s Medical Center of Dallas.

 Her follow up appointments have been with the NF clinic team at Children’s, where her mother, aunt Amber and Uncle Willie have all been patients.
 She loves making those trips because she gets to play with the doctors, who tell her how adorable she is.
 And, she gets to see her favorite person from the Texas NF Foundation… Cindy Hahn or Aunt Cindy, as Serenity has adopted her into the Adair family.